Philippines fully restores military pact with United States | DW | 30.07.2021

 There are persistent tensions between the Philippines and China over disputed waters in the South China Sea.

-In February 2020, Duterte said he was canceling the VFA after the US denied a visa to a Philippine senator, who is an ally of the president, but had extended it until December.
+In February 2020, Duterte said he was canceling the VFA after the US denied a visa to a Philippine senator allied with the president, but had extended it until December.

-Lorenzna said he was unsure why Duterte had reversed his decision to abrogate the pact but it happened after the president met US Defense Secretary Austin on Thursday.
+Lorenzna said he was unsure why Duterte had reversed his decision to abrogate the pact, but it happened after the president met with the US defense secretary on Thursday.

 "The president decided to recall or retract the termination letter for the VFA,'' Lorenzana said.
 "We are back on track.''